SamR1/FitTrackee/docsrc/source/features/interactions.rst

 .. note::
   The rendering of the description may differ from that on FitTrackee, as different libraries are used and additional styles are applied on the UI.

-The language and imperial units are taken into account according to the user's preferences if logged in.

 No workouts are displayed when the user is suspended.